intermine/im-docs/docs/database/database-building/project-xml.rst

 The `<source>` elements list and configure the data sources to be loaded, each one has a `type` that corresponds to the name of the bio-source artifact (jar) which includes parsers to retrieve data and information on how it will be integrated.
 The `name` can be anything and can be the same as `type`, using a more specific name allows you to define specific integration keys.
 Each source also has a `version`.
 If one is not provided, the default InterMine version will be used.

 `<source>` elements can have several properties: `src.data.dir`, `src.data.file` and `src.data.includes` are all used to define locations of files that the source should load.
-Other properties are used as parameters to specific parsers.
+Different parser types accept different properties, see the two links below for the full list and example project XML entries.

 * For details on the project XML specific data sources, see the individual sources page at :doc:`/database/data-sources/library/index`.
 * For details on how to write a project XML for a custom source, see :doc:`/database/data-sources/custom/index`